Planting a hedge is one of the friendliest ways to put a border around a property.

 Do not obscure your house completely with shrubbery.

-In addition to purchasing with caution, when planting tall rows of shrubbery, do not to completely block the view of your doors and windows from passersby.
+In addition to purchasing with caution, when installing tall rows of shrubbery, do not completely block the view of your doors and windows from passersby.

 Doing so may enable potential burglars, and others, to approach your home unseen.